maestro-bene/UE-mobapp/README.md

 - **Java**: The primary language for Android app development, offering a robust tool kit for object-oriented programming.
 - **Git**: For version control, ensuring that every step of my development process is tracked and managed.

 ## Learning Objectives 🎯

 Here's what I'm set to achieve:

 - **Hands-on Development**: Building applications that respond to the unique demands of mobile computing.
 - **Data Management**: Implementing persistent data storage to keep the user's data safe.
 - **Sensor Utilization**: Bringing applications to life by integrating the device's hardware capabilities.
 - **Mapping and Location Services**: Enhancing user experience with geolocation and custom maps.
+(I actually chose the Data Management, and didn't got to discover maps unfortunately)

 ## Prerequisites ✅